pcasani/apiclient-geo-app/README.md

 # Bpdts App

 - This is an exercise in building a simple API.
-API client which calls the API at https://bpdts-test-app.herokuapp.com/ and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London
+The client which calls the API at https://bpdts-test-app.herokuapp.com/ and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London.

 ## Requirements